conan-io/docs/reference/commands/remote.rst

 .. code-block:: bash

-    $ conan remote update --help
+    $ conan remote update -h
-    usage: conan remote update [-h] [-v [V]] [--logger] [--url URL] [--secure] [--insecure] [--index INDEX] remote
+    usage: conan remote update [-h] [-v [V]] [--logger] [--url URL] [--secure] [--insecure] [--index INDEX]
+                               remote

-    Update the remote
+    Update a remote.

     positional arguments:
       remote         Name of the remote to update

     optional arguments:
-    -h, --help     show this help message and exit
-    -v [V]         Level of detail of the output.
+      -h, --help     show this help message and exit -v [V]         Level of detail of the output.
 Valid options from less verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace
       --logger       Show the output with log format, with time, type and message.
       --url URL      New url for the remote
-    --secure       Don\'t allow insecure server connections when using SSL --insecure     Allow insecure server connections when using SSL --index INDEX  Insert the remote at a specific position in the remote list
+      --secure       Don't allow insecure server connections when using SSL --insecure     Allow insecure server connections when using SSL --index INDEX  Insert the remote at a specific position in the remote list

 Read more
 ---------